bruits/maudit/website/content/news/maudit-library.md

 ## Tis but a Scratch

 Of course, this comes with some trade-offs.
-Being a library probably means it’s never going to feel as easygoing as something like Eleventy or Astro.
-You probably won’t be able to just toss a few Markdown files into a folder and call it a day.
-(One day, though, perhaps)
+As a library, it's hard to provide the experience of "Just drop a few Markdown files in a folder and you're done!".
+You do need to know some Rust to get started, and you do need to set up your project a bit more manually than with other SSGs at times.

-That said, we think that’s okay.
-We’ll do our best to make Maudit as friendly as we can, and the docs as clear and welcoming as possible.
-But if you end up needing something simpler to get going with, that’s fine too.
-No hard feelings.
+That said, we think that's okay.
+We'll do our best to make Maudit as friendly as we can, and the docs as clear and welcoming as possible.
+But if you end up needing something simpler to get going with, that'd be totally understandable.

 ---

-We’re very excited to see what people build with Maudit!
+We're very excited to see what people build with Maudit!
 Hopefully, the flexibility of Maudit empowers and motivate you to create websites that fits your exact and precise needs.

 If you have any questions, feedback, or just want to say hi, feel free to [join our Discord](https://maudit.org/discord) or [open an issue or discussion on GitHub](https://github.com/bruits/maudit)!